 Thank you for your suggestion and sharing your experience.
-In our hands, NaBH4 helps to reduce the autofluorescence, and sodium citrate buffer to increase the specific signal improving the quality.
-For the concentration of IBA1 antibody, in our experience this was the concentration that worked best for this brand of antibodies and also with this particular combination of antibodies.
+In our hands, NaBH4 helps to reduce the autofluorescence, while sodium citrate enhances the specific signal thus improving the image quality.
+We however added a note that the protocol can work without.
+For the concentration of IBA1 antibody, in our experience this was the concentration that worked best for this particular IBA1 antibody and also with this particular combination of antibodies.
+We nevertheless added a note that more diluted concentrations up to 1:1000 can also work.
 4) The authors should verify that all citations are included in the References section, it appears that the group of references (Yakasaki et al, 2014; Wohleb et al, 2012; Shemer et al, 2018; Geissmann et al, 2010) are not listed.

-rThank you for this observation, it has been taken care of.
+We apologize for the oversight.
+The reference section is now updated.

 5) May consider shortening the title.

-Thank you for this suggestion, the title has been changed.
+Excellent idea, the title is now shorter.